 Internships with Jackson Orthopedic Foundation

-The Jackson Orthopedic Foundation Summer Intern Program is designed to provide college students with an immersion experience in health care.
+The Jackson Orthopedic Foundation Summer Intern Program is designed to provide college students with a clinical immersion experience in healthcare.
 The program gives students the opportunity to explore various health fields while shadowing experienced providers as they treat patients.

 Whether a student is interested in becoming a nurse, a physician, a physician assistant, or a physical or occupational therapist, this internship allows each student the chance to witness the unique aspects of each professional role.

 Emphasis in the program is placed on musculoskeletal health, focusing on conditions affecting the bones, muscles, and joints.
 Students learn some basic anatomy of the musculoskeletal system and have the chance to present case studies during weekly conferences with each other in guided, group-learning sessions.

 Throughout the six-week program, teamwork is emphasized and professional collaboration is explored in weekly team conferences.
 Flexibility is incorporated into the schedules of the students to allow for summer school and work commitments, enabling JOF's Summer Interns to complete their hours within the program's designated time frames and still get the most out of this unique opportunity.

 Support JOF Interns by donating the cost of a day, a week, or the entire experience for one of these aspiring health care professionals.
 Follow this link for more information.

 JOF’s Summer Intern Program provides an opportunity for college students to explore multidisciplinary healthcare professions by shadowing practicing providers.
 One of our most popular programs, it generally runs from early July through mid-August.

 The cost of the program in 2019 is $500 per student.
 Applicants may apply for a program scholarship based on financial need.